Legal Parentage & Paternity Dispute

 News and Commentary

-Click here to read more about our media and commentary work in relation to family and fertility law, policy and practice.
+Click here to read more about our media and commentary work in relation to family and fertility law and cases with a genetic aspect:

 “DNA testing, parentage disputes and the law” (Louisa Ghevaert Associates blog, 15 June 2022).